ErnestDecina/comp0455001-assignment-1/README.md

 Phrase 4: Huffa, huffa meg, det finns poteter på badet.
 Stakkars, stakkars meg, det finns poteter på badet.

 ## Problem 6:
+### This is just a txt file, please read it in a editor of your choice
 Which problems do adaptive and predictive keyboards address?
 Explain how touch information and language information can be combined for keyboard adaptation.
 Explain decoding of touch sequences with token passing and beam pruning.
 Using Algorithm